joinedspace/dejavu/README.md

 # deja vu
-Source code for the investigation: "Investigating correlations between census variables".
+Source code for the investigation: "The Nature of Neighborhoods: in the Eye of Vancouver's Housing Crisis ".